Where is this feature available?

 Actions are PostHog's way of organizing large amounts of Events into a more useful format.
 Actions consist of one or more Events that you have decided to label in a specific way for use in Insights and Dashboards.

 Examples of Actions:

 - 'Viewed pricing page'

-To access the Actions page, go to the Event section on the left-hand navigation sidebar and then click on the Actions tab.
+To view your full list of Actions, go to Data Management in the left-hand navigation sidebar and then click on the Actions tab.